fluide1022/MCM/README.md

 ## 📜 TODO List

-- [ ] Release the dataset preparation and annotations.
-- [√] Release the main codes for implementation.
+- [x] Release the main codes for implementation.
 - [x] Release the demo video.

 ## ⚙️ Implementation